-- (a) The Premier League Commissioner/Coordinator will announce an NIWS time for a Playoff Series game (see Rule 14.07.07).
-If the game is tied at the end of the inning, the game will continue under Rule 14.07.11, Playoff Series Game Tie Breaker Rule. - (b) The Score Reversion Rule at Rule 14.07.01 (g) will apply to a Playoff Series game if (A) a regulation game is called because of light failure, weather, time limit, or any other reason while an inning is in progress and before the inning is completed, and the visiting team has scored one or more runs to tie the game or take the lead, and (B) the home team has not retaken the lead.
-After the Score Reversion Rule is applied, if the score is tied, the game shall be declared a suspended game.
-In such case, the game is to be resumed under Rule 14.07.11.
-A player ejected from the called game shall not play in the resumed game.
-The Premier League Commissioner or his designee will schedule the playing of these games and may issue instructions and any special rules for these games.
-The official score of a game when the Score Reversion Rule is applied and the score is not tied will be the score when the game is called.
+(a) Suspended Playoff Series Game

+(1) The Score Reversion Rule at Rule 14.07.01 (g) will apply to a Playoff Series game if (A) a regulation game is called for any reason while an inning is in progress and before the inning is completed, and the visiting team has scored one or more runs to tie the game or take the lead, and (B) the home team has not retaken the lead.
+After the Score Reversion Rule is applied, if the result is a tie score, play shall continue at the actual score at the time the game was called, even if the game is subsequently suspended, until (A) the visiting team has scored more total runs than the home team at the end of a completed inning, or (B) the home team scores the winning run in an uncompleted inning.
+A suspended tie game will be resumed under Rule 14.07.02 (d).
+The Premier League Commissioner or his designee will schedule the resumption of these suspended Playoff Series games.